 So even though Flash can be enabled, the messaging raises a security concern that will likely prompt some to not enable it.
 On the device side, many do not support Flash, including Apple products whose company took a stand against the technology way back in 2010.

 As a result, one of the first considerations to make is something that plays nicely across a wide range of devices and setups.
 Unfortunately, Flash is no longer among those technologies.
 Consequently, it’s recommended to use a non-Flash based chat solution.
-This is part of the reason why the new IBM Cloud Video chat, unlike the older Ustream chat, is not Flash based.
-This makes it easier for the module to be used over mobiles and other devices where Flash is not permitted.
+This is part of the reason why the IBM Cloud Video chat is not Flash based, making it easier for the module to be used over mobiles and other devices.

 For more details on the history and mild controversy of Flash, please read our HTML5 video player vs. Flash article.